Rayet01/ArCare-Guard/README.md

 ## Unfixed Bugs

 - Empty space down the right-hand side of the home page (small and medium devices only).
+- SVG waves do not align flush on all screen resolutions (small and medium devices only).

 ## Deployment